Osvaldo178/Osvaldo178.github.io/_posts/2020-10-15-Html-On-Browser.md

 tags:
 ---

 Last week, Kajari was absent as she went on vacation, leaving us with the instruction to work on a task of a new project using Html elements.
-The task was for us to understand Html, Css, and Javascript more as it would be efficient in our course in web design this year.
+[This is the article we used](https://blog.usejournal.com/create-a-to-do-list-application-with-html-css-and-pure-js-533e1b07c20e)The task was for us to understand Html, Css, and Javascript more as it would be efficient in our course in web design this year.
 It focused on creating a to do list using sublime text and the developer tools on chrome to catch any errors.

 ![Image of Developer Tools](Images/developer_console.png)